Featured

 Classes and workshops

-I am starting a series of workshops called Meisner &… on Saturday 3rd June.
+I have started a series of workshops called Meisner &.
 This will be a series of one-off workshops, usually on Saturdays, exploring Meisner in combination with some other theatre practice.
 I will work with experts in their field but the focus of the workshops will always be to see how we can apply Meisner principles, authenticity, connection and imagination, to other theatre practices.
 For this reason, you must have done a Meisner foundation course with me or Meisner training with another teacher to join the workshops.

-There will also be an Meisner & Alexander Technique on one of the following Saturdays in June.
+There will also be an Meisner & Alexander Technique.
 I will confirm the date as soon as I have it.
-This will take place at the AT centre on Javakade with Tessa and Paul.
-To read more about AT in general and Tessa and Paul’s work in particular, please click here.
 I highly recommend AT if you have never tried it – it is incredibly beneficial for performers of every kind.
 This workshop will have a fixed fee to be confirmed but likely to be around €40 per participant.

-Other possible workshops from September include a Meisner & Shakespeare with Will Sutton and a Meisner & Clowning with John Burns.
+Other possible workshops from September include a Meisner & Shakespeare and Meisner & Contact improv.
 If you have any requests or ideas for other workshops, just drop me a line!

 Drop-in classes